 Next, you put the money from the HELOC into return-generating investments such as stocks, bonds, exchange-traded funds (ETFs) and mutual funds.
 Ideally, invest in assets that generate a greater annual rate of return than what you charge in interest on the HELOC.
 While the interest rate on HELOCs can vary from person to person, a good benchmark for various assets is as follows:

 - Stock portfolios typically generate 7% to 10% annually depending on the type of stocks you buy

 - Bond portfolios typically generate 3% to 7% annually depending on the type of bonds you buy

 - For ETFs that are invested in both stocks and bonds, you can take a weighted average based on the composition of stocks and bonds in the ETF to understand your expected rate of return each year.

 Your HELOC increases as you pay down more of your mortgage.
 If you like, you can take out the incremental growth in your HELOC each month and invest it into the markets to generate returns.
 You can also maximize your gains using online brokers that charge minimal your fees.

 However, there are certain limitations.
-A major caveat is that you cannot invest HELOC money in registered accounts.
+For instance, you cannot invest HELOC money in registered accounts.
 Registered accounts such as the registered retirement savings plan (RRSP) and Tax Free Savings Accounts (TFSA) already have tax-advantaged status.
-They are off-linits for the Smith Maneuver.
+They are off-limits for the Smith Maneuver.